Deadhead Miles Cost

 Variables

-- Fuel Price — Current diesel price per gallon
+- Fuel Price — Current diesel pump price per gallon

-- Fixed Cost Per Mile — Insurance, maintenance, depreciation per mile
+- Fixed Cost Per Mile — Truck payment, insurance, permits, depreciation, maintenance reserve

 Worked Example